jxmot/webpage-snapshot-tool/README.md

 # Web Page Snapshot Tool

-This utility will take a number snapshots of a webpage and save them.
+This utility will take a number snapshots of a web page at various dimensions and save them.
+The page dimensions currently used in this tool are *desktop* dimensions.

+## Purpose

+The intended purpose of this tool is to aid in the layout design of web pages.
+It can also be used for archival purposes.

+## Details

 This application uses -